 If your EGU has a single unit-single stack exhaust configuration and you seek to comply with the acid gas emissions reduction requirements of the MATS rule by continuously monitoring either the heat input-based SO2 emission rate (lb/mmBtu) or the electrical output-based SO2 emission rate as a surrogate for HCl, report the unadjusted SO2 emission rate in a MDHV record for each operating hour in which quality-assured values are obtained and reported in MHV records for the unadjusted SO2 concentration and for all of the auxiliary parameters needed to convert the SO2 concentration to lb/mmBtu or lb/MWh (as applicable).
 For the calculation of electrical output-based emission rates, use only unadjusted hourly SO2 concentrations and stack gas flow rates-do not apply Part 75 bias adjustment factors to the SO2 or flow rate data.
-Report the SO2 emission rates to three significant figures using scientific notation, keeping only one leading non-zero digit to the left of the decimal point.
-For example, an SO2 emission rate of 0.0756 lb/mmBtu would be reported as 7.56E-2, with no spaces in between the characters.
+Report the SO2 emission rates using scientific notation, keeping only one leading non-zero digit to the left of the decimal point.
+For example, an SO2 emission rate of 0.0756 lb/mmBtu would be reported as 7.6E-2, with no spaces in between the characters.
 Do not use "plus" characters after the "E" when reporting rates greater than or equal to one.
-For example, an SO2 emission rate of 7.56 lb/mmBtu would be reported as 7.56E0.
+For example, an SO2 emission rate of 7.56 lb/mmBtu would be reported as 7.6E0.
 For data prior to September 9, 2020, report the rate in scientific notation rounded to three significant figures.
 For example, if the rate is 0.159 lb/mmBtu, report 1.59E-1.

-Use appropriate equations from Table 28 of the ECMPS Monitoring Plan Reporting Instructions to determine the hourly lb/mmBtu or lb/MWh SO2 emission rate.
+Use appropriate equations from Table 29 "SO2 Emission Formulas for the MATS Rule" in the MONITORING FORMULA DATA record section of the ECMPS Monitoring Plan Reporting Instructions to determine the hourly lb/mmBtu or lb/MWh SO2 emission rate.
 These equations must be defined in your electronic monitoring plan.